Easy Carrot Sheet Cake With Cream Cheese Frosting

 Food processor: Using a food processor makes quick work of blending the dry ingredients and incorporating the sugar, yogurt, eggs, and oil.
 If you don't have one handy, you can still make this recipe: Simply whisk the dry ingredients in a large bowl, then whisk in the sugar and yogurt until well combined, followed by the eggs and oil.

 Electric mixer: We like to use an electric mixer to whip up the smooth cream cheese frosting, but you can also whisk the topping together by hand.
-Just be sure to let your cream cheese and butter come to room temperature before mixing which will make it easier to combine them.
+Just be sure to let your cream cheese and butter come to room temperature before mixing because this makes them easier to combine.

 This cake is designed to be frosted and served straight from the baking dish for ease.
-If you prefer to serve it on a platter, line the dish with parchment paper after brushing with oil; gently turn out the cake before frosting.
+If you prefer to serve it on a platter, line the dish with parchment paper after brushing with oil and gently turn out the cake before frosting.

 While sticking a toothpick (or a paring knife) into the center of a cake is a foolproof way to judge whether it's finished cooking, there are a few other cues you can use to check for doneness: